ririro93/gitin/README.md

         - [x] github
         - [ ] facebook
         - [x] twitter
+    - [ ] if user tries to sign in using a username that already exists on Github -> ask if same person
+        - yes -> would you like to sign in using your github account?
+        - no -> please choose a different username.
     - [ ] logout redirect to login page
         - [ ] show logged out message